-In 2017/18 2.8 million students were enrolled at 428 higher education institutions.
-The German higher education system is dominated by public universities: Only 7.5 % of all students are studying at one of the 119 private institutions.
-Germany is one of the most popular destination countries for international students: In 2016 more than 225,000 international students were enrolled at German universities, i.e. 8% of all students at German universities.
-The larges countries of origin of international degree students are China, the Russian Federation, India, Austria, and France.
+In 2020/21 2.9 million students were enrolled at 423 higher education institutions.
+The German higher education system is dominated by public universities: Only 8% of all students are studying at one of the 108 private institutions.
+Germany is one of the most popular destination countries for international students: In 2019/20 more than 320,000 international students were enrolled at German universities.
 Germany is also among the most popular destination countries among Erasmus students.
 Germany has a diversified higher education system with different types of institutions: universities (Universitäten), universities of applied sciences (Fachhochschulen) and art universities (Kunsthochschulen).
 While all three types are awarding Bachelor and master degrees, only universities (and some art universities) are entitled to award doctorate degrees.

 In this section, we highlight the overall performance of German universities on the institutional level per U-Multirank dimension.
 The table below shows the national breakdown of German universities and how they stand across the spectrum of above average (receiving a score of ‘A’ (very good) or ‘B’ (good)), versus below average (receiving a score of ‘D’ (below average) or ‘E’ (weak)).

 In doing so, U-Multirank offers a clear picture of the country’s strengths and areas for improvement.
-It becomes apparent that in general Germany’s HEIs perform particularly well in research, international orientation as well as in knowledge transfer.
+It becomes apparent that in general Germany’s HEIs perform particularly well in international orientation, research as well as in knowledge transfer.
 The results of teaching refer to graduation rates and completion time.

-Entry requirements If you come from an EU country, from Iceland, Liechtenstein, Norway or Switzerland and have a school-leaving certificate that qualifies you for higher education in your home country, it will usually also allow you to study in Germany.
+If you come from an EU country, from Iceland, Liechtenstein, Norway or Switzerland and have a school-leaving certificate that qualifies you for higher education in your home country, it will usually also allow you to study in Germany.
 If you come from outside the EU, two or three semesters of study in your home country are often sufficient, depending on where you are from.
 In artistic subjects, especially talented applicants are sometimes admitted based on work samples or aptitude tests alone.
-For more information on financing click here.
+For more information on entry requirements, please click here.